thinkerbot/ts/README.md

 These options control a **ts** script, or `ts` when running ts scripts as a batch.

+* `-a`:
+  Show passing outputs, which are normally filtered.
 * `-c`:
-  Cleanup the test dirs on complete.
-Cleanup is done using `rm -r`.
+  Colorize output. (green/red/yellow - pass/fail/not-executable)
 * `-d`:
   Debug mode.
-Normally **ts** only captures stdout for each test.
-In debug mode stderr is also captured.
-This flag is especially useful when using `set -x` in the setup method (which will cause an xtrace to be printed for each test case in debug mode).
-* `-f`:
-  Format output with colors, indentation, etc.
+Turns on xtrace (set -x) for the tests and enables verbose.
 * `-h`:
   Prints help.
 * `-m`:
   Monitor output.
-Rather than providing a stream of results as they are generated, provide a ticker indicating the progress of tests.
-After all tests are done, prints summaries for failing tests.
-Combine with -v to print summaries of passing tests as well.
+Provide a ticker indicating the progress of tests and print a summary.
+Monitor is the default.
 * `-r`:
-  Raw output (overrides -fmv).
-Print the unprocessed **ts** output.
+  Remove the tmp dir on complete.
+Removal is done using `rm -r`.
+* `-s`:
+  Stream output.
+Show test progress as it happens.
+No summary is printed.
 * `-t`:
   Set the test tmp dir (default tmp).
-The test-specific directories will be located under this directory.
-Cleanup will remove this and all sub directories.
+The test-specific directories are be located under this directory.
 * `-v`:
   Verbose output.
-Show passing outputs, which are normally filtered.
+Enables **ts** to display stderr for the tests (normally only stdout is shown).

 ## FUNCTIONS